dryman/dryman.github.com/source/_posts/2012-03-10-writing-math-equations-on-octopress.markdown

 ---

-Octopress is a wonderful blogging framework for hackers, but it does not support math typesetting by default!
+Octopress is a wonderful blogging framework for hackers, but it does not support math typesetting by default.
 What hacker doesn't use Latex math?

 The followings are configs to make you write latex math equations in Octopress.